 If you are fit for a walk, make sure to see the bridge from afar.
 We ended up walking off the street and finding our own nice spot for pictures.
 And according to us, this is the best place to explore the bridge.
 If you have the time, walk down into the gorge along the Camino de los Molinos.
-The views are the best to be had.
+The views are just the best.

 The bullfighting ring in Ronda

 There is a bullfighting rink here.
-Mini and I don’t like that and feel that it is cruelty to animals so we did not enter the place.
-However, it is very popular so we thought we might inform you that this is a big attraction here to.
+Mini and I don’t like that and feel that it is cruel to animals so we did not enter the place.
+However, it is very popular so we thought we might inform you that this is a big attraction here too.

 Our tip is for you to see it from the outside but don’t pay the entrance fee to support the bullfighting.
 I know that this is a Spanish tradition but I can’t promote it.
 It is part of the Spanish culture – sure, but that does not make it more ok!

 I love restaurants that serve good and different food.
 I love them more when they are inexpensive and you feel that you can afford to eat there.
 The Gastrobar Deja Vu is such a place.
 Here you can eat amazing food and pay affordable prices.
 We got some of the best olives here and had an amazing meal.
 For some reason, we ended up ordering hamburgers.
 Mini went for an ostrich burger.
 He loves ostrich meat and it took him back to South Africa.